Spartronics4915/Vision/2019/CompetetionChecklist.md

   that the each backup has an IP address and it may match the requirements for the pi that failed.
 You'll need to carefully make the mods to the IP, etc to ensure that the right camera has the right ip address.
-  As of this writing here are the standard ip addresses:
+  Remember that two raspis on the same network with the same IP address is a recipe for trouble.
+As of this writing here are the standard IP
+  addresses:

     ```txt
     Vision:  10.49.15.10